Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European Energy System: Background on Nuclear Reactor Technologies

-This section gives an overview of potential non-electrical use cases for nuclear power and of reactor concept availability.
+This section gives an overview of potential non-electrical use cases for nuclear power and available reactor concepts.
 Further, we provide an assessment of cost projections for these currently commercially unavailable reactor concepts.
-This section provides relevant background information for the implementation of the energy system model regarding scenario definition and technology selection.